‘Fixer Upper’ Star Chip Gaines Talks His ‘Legacy’ In Emotional Father’s Day Post

-Former HGTV star Chip Gaines may have achieved many personal goals in his life as the co-founder of the Magnolia empire of retail and construction businesses, a star of Fixer Upper and a two-time New York Times bestselling author, but none of his accomplishments matter without the role that pushes him towards greatness every day, being a father.
+Former HGTV star Chip Gaines may have achieved many personal goals in his life as the co-founder of the Magnolia empire of retail and construction businesses, a star of Fixer Upper, and a two-time New York Times bestselling author, but none of his accomplishments matter without the role that pushes him towards greatness every day, being a father.

 Gaines, the husband of Joanna and one half of a lifestyle brand that promotes home and family, remarked to Country Living Magazine what he feels is his most important legacy of all, and what he hopes to pass down to his brood of (soon-to-be) five children.